mogiso/AmplitudeSourceLocation/README.md

     $ make asl_pw

 ### Compile options
-- -DDOUBLE: double precision froating point numbers are used in calculations (This option should be set)
+- `-DDOUBLE`: double precision froating point numbers are used in calculations (This option should be set)
-- -DSAC: use SAC binary files (NVHDR should be 6) as input waveform files (Default)
+- `-DSAC`: use SAC binary files (NVHDR should be 6) as input waveform files (Default)
-- -DWIN: use [WIN-formatted](http://wwweic.eri.u-tokyo.ac.jp/WIN/man.en/winformat.html) binary file or [WIN32-formatted](https://www.hinet.bosai.go.jp/faq/?LANG=en#Q09) binary file as an input waveform files
+- `-DWIN`: use [WIN-formatted](http://wwweic.eri.u-tokyo.ac.jp/WIN/man.en/winformat.html) binary file or [WIN32-formatted](https://www.hinet.bosai.go.jp/faq/?LANG=en#Q09) binary file as an input waveform files
-- -DAMP_TXT: use text-formatted file as observed amplitude data, and do not apply bandpass filter
+- `-DAMP_TXT`: use text-formatted file as observed amplitude data, and do not apply bandpass filter
-- -DTESTDATA: do not apply band pass filter (When -DSAC or -DWIN is set, this program applys band pass filter to each waveform)
+- `-DTESTDATA`: do not apply band pass filter (When -DSAC or -DWIN is set, this program applys band pass filter to each waveform)
-- -DOUT_AMPLITUDE: output seismic amplitude at each station into a text-formatted file
+- `-DOUT_AMPLITUDE`: output seismic amplitude at each station into a text-formatted file.
+This file can be used in AmplitudeSourceLocation_masterevent.F90.
-- -DWITHOUT_TTIME: do not consider travel time from assumed seismic location to each station when calculating seismic amplitudes
+- `-DWITHOUT_TTIME`: do not consider travel time from assumed seismic location to each station when calculating seismic amplitudes

 ### Executable commands
-When -DSAC is set,
+When `-DSAC` is set,

     $ ./asl_pw (name of digital elevetion map file) (name of station parameter file) (prefix of sac files) (component) (fl) (fh) (fs) (ot_begin) (ot_end) (ot_shift) (length_of_rms_time_window) (dirname of results) (filename of result)

-or when -DWIN is set,
+or when `-DWIN` is set,

     $ ./asl_pw (name of digital elevetion map file) (name of station parameter file) (WIN- or WIN32-formatted binary file) (filename of channel table) (component) (fl) (fh) (fs) (ot_begin) (ot_end) (ot_shift) (length_of_rms_time_window) (dirname of results) (filename of result)

-or when -DAMP_TXT is set,
+or when `-DAMP_TXT` is set,

     $ ./asl_pw (name of digital elevetion map file) (name of station parameter file) (filename of amplitudes) (frequency) (dirname of results) (filename of result)